1926 (21st April)

 1952 (7th April)

-Elizabeth’s sister, Margaret told her that she wished to marry divorced Peter Townsend.
+Elizabeth’s sister, Margaret told her that she wished to marry Peter Townsend, a divorcee with two children.
 Elizabeth told her that if she went ahead with the marriage she would have to renounce all rights to the succession.
 She later decided to give Townsend up.

 1953 (24th March)